tskirvin/puppet-puppet/README.md

                   Defaults to false.
      modules      An array of module paths, relative to $basedir/ .
                   Defaults to [ 'modules' ].
-     port         Which port are we talking on?
+     no_warnings  Array of strings from which to ignore warnings. port         Which port are we talking on?
 Defaults to 8140. reports      Array of reports to send after a puppet run.
 Defaults empty; valid options include 'puppetdb' and 'tagmail'.